Young People’s Participation in Health and Care

 The enormous success of the project to date has been underpinned by the contribution of Youth Workers who have specialist skills and experience in developing young people, and extensive knowledge of local services.
 Strong leadership and co-production (with hospital staff and volunteers) of key aspects of design and implementation have helped to build a strong sense of shared ownership.

 Over 70 volunteers aged 16 to 21, have now applied to be Empathy Project Volunteers but their goal is to ensure they have 70 active volunteers in each A&E unit in Herts and a further 70 working across four community projects across the county.
-More information can be found here.
+More information can be found on the YC Hertfordshire website.